 - Steel moment-resisting frames, concentrically braced frames and buckling-restrained braced frames

-- Cold-formed steel structures
+- Cold-formed steel shear walls

 - Simplified evaluation methodologies, linear and nonlinear, static and dynamic procedures, displacement-based seismic design

 Uniaxial material models for nonlinear viscous dampers and bilinear oil dampers have been implemented into the Open System for Earthquake Engineering Simulation (OpenSees) platform via C++ programming.